RYFN/cordova-lookback/README.md

 Unofficial Cordova plugin for http://lookback.io (v0.6.4)

+**This project has now been picked up by the lookback team, please check out https://github.com/lookback/cordova-lookback for the official plugin, ongoing development and support.**

 Methods will be accessable on the window.Lookback object.

 Utilizes Lookback HD - **NOT** suitable for deployment to app store, use for testing only.